-Parents have the right of access, review and challenge for elementary and secondary students (under the age of 18).
-The student assumes the rights of the parents at age 18 or upon attendance at a postsecondary institution.
-However, if the student is considered dependent (according to the 1954 Internal Revenue Code), both the student and parents have access rights.
-A student's records will be released to parents only after receipt of reasonable proof of dependency.
+Students have the right of access, review and challenge of their education records.
+However, if the student is considered dependent (according to the 1954 Internal Revenue Code), both the student and parents may have access rights.
+A student's education records may be released to parents only after receipt of reasonable proof of dependency.

-Pursuant to Section 99.13, students have the right of access to all educational records except those specifically excluded under the amendments to the Privacy Act.
-The following materials are specifically exempted from access by students: (1) Personal notes of teachers and administrators, provided these notes are not available to a third party other than a teacher's substitute; (2) Law Enforcement Records, to include those of the campus police force; (3) Medical and Psychiatric Records - not available to anyone except those providing the treatment.
+Pursuant to Section 99.13 of the FERPA Regulations, students have the right of access to all education records except those specifically excluded under the amendments to the Privacy Act.
+The following materials are some of the records specifically exempted from access by students: (1) Personal notes of teachers and administrators, provided these notes are not available to a third party other than a teacher's substitute; (2) Law Enforcement Records, to include those of the campus police force, provided they are held or maintained for a law enforcement purpose; (3) Medical and Psychiatric Records - not available to anyone except those providing the treatment.
 However, the records may be reviewed by a physician or other appropriate professional of the student's choice.